Jesús Gómez (footballer, born 1984)

-Jesús Javier Gómez Mercado ([xeˈsus ˈɣomeθ], born 6 August 1984) is a Venezuelan footballer that currently plays for Estudiantes de Mérida as an attacking midfielder or also as a striker.
+Jesús Javier Gómez Mercado ([xeˈsus ˈɣomeθ], born 6 August 1984) is a Venezuelan footballer as an attacking midfielder or also as a striker.

 Club career

 Product of Estudiantes de Mérida youth ranks, Gómez made his professional debut in 2004, breaking out the first team in the 2005–06 season, where played very well, that sealed his sale to Moroccan side Raja Casablanca.
 However, failing to repeat his performances, he joined Syrian club Al-Ittihad, where he had rematch.
 On 12 March 2008, the player made his AFC Champions League debut in a 2–0 win over Sepahan, where scored the first goal after a free kick.